 If a batter is able to correctly predict the pitch type, his swing movement will be timed in unison with the pitcher’s throwing motion.
 Tomohisa Miyanishi and So Endo of the Graduate School of Sports Science at Japan’s Sendai University set out to actually measure the correlation of the mirrored movements.

-“Previous biomechanical studies of baseball have investigated separately the pitching and hitting motions, and they have provided useful findings,” they wrote in a paper presented at the 34th International Conference on Biomechanics in Sports last year in Japan.
+“Previous biomechanical studies of baseball have investigated separately the pitching and hitting motions, and they have provided useful findings,” in the paper they presented at the 34th International Conference on Biomechanics in Sports in Japan.
 “However, an actual match-up between a pitcher and a batter forces the batter to predict what the pitcher is going to do before swinging the bat with correct timing to hit the ball successfully.
 There has never been a study that investigated the batting motion in an actual match-up against the pitcher.”

 So, they designed an experiment to examine the changes that batters make to their swing kinematics when they are told the pitch type coming versus when they are not informed of whether the pitch will be a fastball or an off-speed pitch (curveball or slider).
 With nine college pitchers and nine hitters, they set-up motion capture cameras to record the synchronized motions of both during a pitch/swing sequence.